-For more great information on getting started with quilting, check out our five-part series on Quilting Basics that begins here with Tools, Notions and Other Stuff You Need to Start.
+For more great information on getting started with quilting, check out our five-part series on Quilting Basics.

 This pillow finishes at 18″ x 18″.

 We originally used fabric from the Love & Joy collection by Dena Designs for FreeSpirit Fabrics.
 This is an older collection that is no longer readily available.
-We found another pretty aqua combination in Retro Florals by Michael Miller at Hawthorne Threads.
-It’s a popular fabric and we show two other colorways to consider.
+But there are always lots of beautiful quilting cotton florals from which to choose each season.

 Sewing Tools You Need